Altinn/altinn-studio-docs/content/notifications/reference/architecture/sms/_index.nb.md

 [Please reference the Kafka architecture section for a closer description of the Kafka setup.](../kafka/)

 ### Link Mobility
-Link Mobility is used as service provider for sending sms to the end users.
+Link Mobility is used as service provider for sending SMS to the end users.
 A client, [SmsClient](https://github.com/Altinn/altinn-notifications-sms/blob/main/src/Altinn.Notifications.Sms.Integrations/LinkMobility/SmsClient.cs)
 has been implemented based on the SDK made available by Link to interact with their API.